Hoo-Knows/HollowKnight.LostArtifacts/SPOILERS.md

 ### Traits
 - Traveler’s Garment (Dirtmouth)
-	- Resilience - Scales damage with the player’s velocity over the past second
+	- Resilience - Scales damage with the player’s highest velocity over the past second
 - Paving Stone (Forgotten Crossroads)
 	- Stagspeed - Decreases attack cooldown and nail art charge time for 3 seconds after a dash
 - Lush Moss (Greenpath)
-	- Regeneration - Heal a mask after a certain amount of hits
+	- Regeneration - Heal a mask after a certain amount of nail hits
 - Noxious Shroom (Fungal Wastes)
 	- Toxic - Hitting an enemy has a 25% chance to release a spore cloud that can spread to nearby enemies
 - Crying Statue (City of Tears)